NI companies warned over safety as workers walk out

 Sean McKeever, Unite’s regional officer, claimed there had been a “mass walkout of workers at Moy Park”.

-“Up to one thousand workers have walked out of the Seagoe Moy Park site in Portadown.
-This follows the failure of the biggest employer in Northern Ireland to provide basic health and safety protections to its workforce” he said.
+“Up to 1,000 workers have walked out of the Seagoe Moy Park site in Portadown.
+This follows the failure of the biggest employer in Northern Ireland to provide basic health and safety protections to its workforce,” he said.

 Mr Mc Keever said the union had put forward proposals for health and safety protections for Moy Park workers but these had been rejected by the poultry processor.